Benjamin-Cadell/ACID_v2/docs/using_ACID.rst

       errors.append(spec_file[2].data)         # Spectral Flux Errors
       sns.append(float(spec_file[3].data))     # SN of Spectrum

-   linelist = './example_linelist.txt' # Insert path to line list
+   linelist = 'example_linelist.txt' # Insert path to line list

 Once the inputs have been constructed ACID can be applied and the results plotted.

 .. code-block:: python

-   import ACID_code.ACID as acid
+   import ACID_code_v2 as acid
    import numpy as np
    import matplotlib.pyplot as plt